Gepetto/robotpkg/README.txt

 syntax is the following:

 PKGSET.<name> = <list>
+PKGSET_DESCR.<name> = short, optional description of the collection

 where <name> is the name of the collection (any string is valid) and <list> is